7 easy pregnancy lunch ideas

 Cheese

 Hard cheeses like cheddar are safe to eat during pregnancy.
+Unpasteurised soft cheeses should be avoided as they may contain bacteria that can cause an infection.
+This infection can then lead to pregnancy complications.
 Find out more about cheeses that are best to avoid.

 Mayonnaise

 It is safe to eat shop-bought mayonnaise during pregnancy.
-If the mayonnaise has been freshly made, check that it has been made using Red lion eggs, otherwise it is best to avoid.
+If the mayonnaise has been freshly made, check that it has been made using British Lion eggs.
+Eggs that are stamped with the red British Lion quality mark come from hens that are vaccinated against salmonella and their eggs are regularly tested.

 Thanks to Dr Helen Crawley from the First Steps Nutrition Trust for allowing us to use recipes from her guide Eating well for a healthy pregnancy.